smotrjashka/Udiddit/README.md

 ### Guideline #2

-here is a list of queries that Udiddit needs in order to support its website and administrative interface.
+ Here is a list of queries that Udiddit needs in order to support its website and administrative interface.
 Note that you don’t need to produce the DQL for those queries: they are only provided to guide the design of your new database schema.
 List all users who haven’t logged in in the last year.
 List all users who haven’t created any post.
 Find a user by their username.